 Kind Kitchen is Green Common’s full-service cafe in Nan Fung Place, serving 100% vegan food and drinks.
 The menu features a selection of exciting Asian dishes like vegan dan dan meen, vegan Gyoza, vegan banh mi, and HK Milk Tea made with oat milk.
 We had a chance to try the “Amazing Omnipork Ball”, a deep-fried plant-based pork ball, seasoned with the chef’s secret recipe, and served with homemade tomato sauce.
 Bursting with rich, savoury flavours of tomato and rosemary, these “meatballs” even keep meat lovers satisfied!
 Kind Kitchen also offers a grocery store, event space and experimental centre.

-Top tip: Keep an eye out for the health talks hosted by Green Monday’s in-house dietitians, new product launches and cooking demonstrations.
-As one of Hong Kong’s most popular plant-based health stores, it’s great to see the chain expanding into new (and necessary!) plant-based concepts.
+Top tip: Keep an eye out for the health talks hosted by Green Monday’s in-house dieticians, as well as new product launches and cooking demonstrations.
+As one of Hong Kong’s most popular plant-based health stores, it’s great to see the chain expanding into even more new (and necessary!) plant-based concepts.

 How much: $